YotpoLtd/breakproof-base-monorepo/infra/devx-and-repo/repo-shell-scripts/README.md

 2. You need to merge all of your open PRs and active branches in your original repository to your default branch (_e.g._ `main`/`master`).

-3. Once you have them in your default branch, you need to check this new repo out locally (`git clone`) and run `pnpm --filter=devtools... install` inside of it
+3. Once you have them in your default branch, you need to check out your breakproof repo fork locally (`git clone`) and run `pnpm --filter=devtools... install` inside of it
-   - 💡️If you've cloned this repo and then forgot about it for a while, make sure you do `git pull`
+   - 💡️If you've previously cloned it and then forgot about it for a while, make sure you do `git pull`
-4. You can move each of your projects into this new repo by running an ✨️*automated script* ✨️
+4. You can move each of your projects into this your breakproof fork by running an ✨️*automated script* ✨️
    `pnpm --workspace-root run repo:import-from-other-repo`.
-To run this script you need to enter the new repo directory, a.k.a.
+To run this script you need to enter your fork directory, a.k.a. `cd ./<your fork name>`
-   `cd ./<your name>-frontend-monorepo`
    1. Simply running `pnpm --workspace-root run repo:import-from-other-repo` won't do anything, it will output help information
    2. You need to provide some input. **Before doing that, make sure your